gnanadommarajubba2025-byte/Hospital-Patient-Record-DBMS/README.md

 2. Find doctor of a department by department name

-3. Get all medical records for a given patient
+3. Get all medical records for a given patient.

 4. Show billing details for a specific patient